-Local Offer & SEN
+Local Offer & SEND

 The Children and Families Act received Royal Assent on 13 March 2014.
 It contains a range of measures focusing on vulnerable children and their families.